stnoah1/stnoah1.github.io/index.md

 ## About Me

 I am currently a Ph.D candidate in the Department of Electrical and Computer Engineering at Purude University.
 As part of the [Convergence Design Lab](https://engineering.purdue.edu/cdesign/wp/), I was supervised by Prof. [Kartik Ramani](https://engineering.purdue.edu/~ramani/wordpress/).
+I received my B.S. in Mechanical Enngineering at Yonsei University.
 My research interests lie in the fields of Computer Vision and Machine Learning.
 More specifically, I am interested in Geometric 3D Deep Learning, Representation for Human Action.

 ## Research Interests